 Custom Layouts

-Custom layouts is another powerful feature.
-With it, you can create any kind of layout that strikes your imagination.
+Custom Layouts is another powerful feature.
+With it, you can custom code any layout that strikes your imagination.

-Suppose you want to place a heading banner above all posts, that display the post title, and date.
-With Custom Layouts, you can create it using some PHP and HTML code, and hook it above the post_content for all posts.
+Suppose you want to place a heading banner above all the posts, that display the post title, and date.
+With Custom Layouts, you can create it using some PHP and HTML code, and hook it above the _astra_contentbefore for all posts.

 Instead of writing code, you can use the WordPress editor or page builder also.
 Just toggle the ‘Enable WordPress Editor’ button above the snippet field.